Payand/Three-JS/README.md

-#I am going to use thid three js as my front-end
+#I am going to use this three js as my front-end